LSIR/gsn/doc/README.txt

 Data can be sent to various output devices.
 This is called the notification subsystem.
-For example, a virtual sensor can send data to a sms notification subsystem.
+For example, a virtual sensor can send data to an sms gateway.

 How to use GSN